Xenon177/Irish_Minecraft/README.md

 # Irish Minecraft

-Irish Minecraft is a Bedrock Edition addon that makes the game more Irish.
+Irish Minecraft is a Bedrock Edition addon that makes the game more Irish (specifically Corkonian).

 Features:
 - Hurleys and sliotars